Leopold Saverio Vaccaro

-Leopold Saverio Vaccaro was a noted surgeon and scientist who was decorated for assisting with the reconstruction of Italy in the aftermath of World War I.
+Leopold Saverio Vaccaro was a noted Italian-born American surgeon and scientist who was decorated for assisting with the reconstruction of Italy in the aftermath of World War I.

 Biographical Information

 Born February 2, 1887, in Rionero in Vulture, Italy, to Giovanni Battista Vaccaro, a tailor, and Maria Rachele Laus.
 Vaccaro immigrated to the United States from his native country as a child, in 1902.
 He took his medical training at the Medico-Chirurgical College of Philadelphia, graduating in 1916.
 In the first years of his career, he worked as a staff surgeon at munitions plants run by E.I.
 DuPont de Numours Co., served in the Delaware National Guard, and made trips to Chile to do medical research.

 In 1921 he was made Chevalier of the Crown of Italy for his efforts raising one quarter million dollars for rehabilitation of that country after World War I. His medical career was taking off at the same time, as he joined the staff of Pennsylvania Hospital and was appointed to the medical faculty of the University of Pennsylvania.
 He published on a range of topics, both medical and historical.
 He had an academic interest in Leonardo da Vinci.

 Further decorations earned by Vaccaro include the title Commander of the Crown of Italy and an honorary medical degree from the University of Rome La Sapienza.
 Vaccaro was married to Pierina Chiera, who was the sister of the archaeologist and writer Edward Chiera, discoverer of the famed clay tablets of Nuzi.